Post

 Data quality as an issue in Mexico

-It seems to be that the level of detail in OpenStreetMap in León and Querétaro is not that high that in Helsinki.
-If this analytical path was to take further, it would be worth a while to analyze how good is the data quality with DENUE, a dataset on “economic units” from the National Institute of Statistics and Geography (INEGI) in Mexico.
-It seems to have a nice API, in addition to an R-package called inegiR, which could be very useful for taking this analysis further.
+It seems that the level of detail in OpenStreetMap in León and Querétaro is not as high as in Helsinki.
+If I were to continue this line of analysis, it would make sense to compare it with DENUE, a dataset on economic units from INEGI.
+It has a nice API, and there is also an R package called inegiR, which could be useful here.

-Modeling urban flows: fresh perspectives to an ancient challenge
+Modeling urban flows: fresh perspectives to an old challenge

 OpenStreetMap and Humanitarian data exchange are helping cities to really change the way they plan the cities all around the world.
 There’s a lot of data, no doubt about it.